-Pivot track: The BRITE pivot track is intended to enable a researcher to quickly adapt to the fast-moving pace of research and create new knowledge and research outcomes in their field by infusing new concepts from a different discipline or sub-field.
-It is widely acknowledged that in many fields of engineering, the research landscape is now evolving and progressing at an unprecedented pace.
-The priorities, research trends and the state-of-the-art in a given research field now is likely to be very different than those at the beginning of the careers of many researchers.
-Similarly, research tools and methodologies for conducting experimental as well as computational research are rapidly changing and growing in numbers.
-In so doing, investigators could gain research fluency in a new area and be well-poised to form and contribute to future convergent teams that tackle complex problems that can yield outcomes of broad societal value.
+In many fields of engineering, the research landscape is evolving and progressing at an unprecedented pace.
+The priorities, research trends, and state-of-the-art in a given field are likely to be very different than those at the beginning of the careers of many established researchers.
+Similarly, research tools and methodologies for conducting experimental or computational research are rapidly changing and growing in numbers.
+By enabling PIs to translate expertise in one field to impact in another, the Pivot track facilitates an expansion of the cumulative capabilities of the nation's STEM workforce to tackle complex interdisciplinary problems with outcomes of broad societal value.